Lonely Planet’s Top Places to visit in Uganda

 Trek the Mystical Mountains of the Moon, one of the continent’s most challenging yet rewarding hikes.

 The Rwenzori Mountains of the Moon are a great place for the avid mountain climber without the traffic jams found on Mount Kilimanjaro – but even if you are not into strenuous mountain climbs and hikes you can spend a few days in the foothills of the Rwenzori Mountains hiking and getting some great photo-ops of the mountains and its peaks.

 Lonely Planet’s Top Picks in Uganda are must places to visit during a stay in Uganda, but one cannot leave out mentioning the Kibale Rainforest Jungle with its almost 1500 chimpanzees and 12 other primates, Mgahinga Gorilla Park with three volcanoes that you can climb, Kidepo Valley Park – one of the most remote parks in East Africa, the tree climbing lions of Ishasha in Queen Elizabeth Park, and of course Kampala itself one of the most vibrant capitals in all of Africa.
-Lonely Planet’s Top Picks in Uganda – they must know what they are talking about, they are Travel Expert – now you need to come and find out if they were right in their top pick for Uganda.
+Lonely Planet’s Top Picks in Uganda – they must know what they are talking about, they are the round the world Travel Experts – now you need to come and find out if they were right in their top picks for Uganda.
 In 2016 Uganda awaits you…

 if you are interested in some of Lonely Planet’s Top Picks in Uganda for your safari with us, please contact us.